yoasif/yoasif.github.io/_posts/2024-10-16-google-is-killing-uBlock-origin-no-chromium-browser-is-safe.markdown

 ## Background

 Let’s catch you up quickly.
-Back in 2019, Google announced that they wanted to [weaken ad blockers](https://security.googleblog.com/2019/06/improving-security-and-privacy-for.html) to make them safer for users, as part of their new extension format, "MV3" (the previous version was known as *MV2*).
+Back in 2018, Google announced that they were going to introduce a new extensions manifest version: [MV3](https://blog.chromium.org/2018/10/trustworthy-chrome-extensions-by-default.html) (the existing version being *MV2*).
+Later on in 2019, Google announced that they wanted to [weaken ad blockers](https://security.googleblog.com/2019/06/improving-security-and-privacy-for.html) to make them safer for users, as a part of the move to MV3.
 Commentators pointed out that the [security arguments weren’t true](https://www.eff.org/deeplinks/2019/07/googles-plans-chrome-extensions-wont-really-help-security), and users and developers of uBlock Origin (the best content blocker even then) began [discussing the implications](https://github.com/uBlockOrigin/uBlock-issues/issues/338#issuecomment-452843669) of Google’s proposal.

 Raymond Hill, the primary developer of uBlock Origin quickly began to engage [^3] with Google on the proposed design, pointing out how it weakens the *very* popular extension.
 In 2021, Google announced their deprecation timeline for MV2,[^4], with powerful content blockers scheduled to be deprecated in Chrome by June of 2023.
 A year later, Google announced [updated timelines](https://developer.chrome.com/blog/more-mv2-transition/) for deprecation, to January of 2024.

 Raymond began a [two week marathon coding session](https://github.com/uBlockOrigin/uBlock-issues/issues/338#issuecomment-1253893421) to build an extension that would work within Google’s less-effective extension model: [uBO Lite](https://github.com/uBlockOrigin/uBOL-home).
+As expected, this version has many [missing features and limitations](https://github.com/uBlockOrigin/uBlock-issues/issues/338#issuecomment-1507539114) compared to uBlock Origin.

 Late last year, Google had announced that they were [resuming the transition to Manifest V3](https://developer.chrome.com/blog/resuming-the-transition-to-mv3), with a new end date for MV2 support for enterprises of June 2025.
 The Chrome Web Store was slated to disallow installation of MV2 extensions as early as June 2024.